jackson951/React-Developer-Utils/notes/fundamentals/jsx.md

 </Card>;
 ```

-- `children` can be **string, number, element, array of elements**.
+* `children` can be **string, number, element, or array of elements**.

 ---

 ## 🔄 5.
 JSX is an Expression

-- JSX can be stored in variables, passed as arguments, or returned from functions:
+* JSX can be stored in variables, passed as arguments, or returned from functions:

 ```jsx
 const title = <h1>Hello JSX</h1>;